amacdonaldai/AI-Empowerment/Recruiting-Prompts.md

 # 🔥 WARM UP EXERCISE: CHATGPT - YOUR RECRUITING ASSISTANT
 Let's warm-up using ChatGPT.
-In this exercise, you will get exposed to the power of ChatGPT and ultimately re-imagine how you hire your next employer.
+In this exercise, you will get exposed to the power of ChatGPT and ultimately re-imagine how you hire your next employee.
 This process will 10x your efficiency.

 # 📝 PROMPT 1: WRITE A JOB DESCRIPTION